Business Integration Group, Inc.: BigCenter IWMS

 Business Integration Group’s IWMS platform is offered to prospective clients under a variety of delivery options that include Software as a Service (SaaS) and License; on either a hosted or self-hosted basis.
 Functionality is available on an À la carte model, providing clients with the option to select the entire IWMS platform or the specific modules they wish to implement.

 Professional Services

-In addition to its IWMS platform, Business Integration Group, Inc. offers its clients additional support via: 24*7 Facilities Helpdesk, Occupancy & Move Management, Preventive Maintenance, Resource Scheduling, Technology Assessment & Implementation Services, and Lease Administration.
-These services can be selected separately and/or in addition to BIGCenter’s IWMS platform.
+In addition to its IWMS platform, Business Integration Group, Inc. offered its clients additional support via: 24*7 Facilities Helpdesk, Occupancy & Move Management, Preventive Maintenance, Resource Scheduling, Technology Assessment & Implementation Services, and Lease Administration.
+These services were selected separately and/or in addition to BIGCenter’s IWMS platform.

 Notable Clients

-Business Integration Group, Inc’s IWMS solution and Professional Services are utilized by a number of private and public-sector organizations around the globe.
-Some of their more notable clients include Comcast, NBCUniversal, Metropolitan Life, Adobe Systems, Symantec Corporation, UBS, Novell, Prudential Financial, Fireman's Fund Insurance, Sydney Ports of Australia, and Arapahoe County, Colorado.
+Business Integration Group, Inc’s IWMS solution and Professional Services were utilized by a number of private and public-sector organizations around the globe.
+Some of their more notable clients included Comcast, NBCUniversal, Metropolitan Life, Adobe Systems, Symantec Corporation, UBS, Novell, Prudential Financial, Fireman's Fund Insurance, Sydney Ports of Australia, and Arapahoe County, Colorado.